Image resizing by neural network operators and their convergence rate with respect to the $L^p$-norm and the dissimilarity index defined through the continuous SSIM: Introduction

 We recall that, the above NN operators have the following general form

 where $\chi_n$ are suitable bases functions (generated by sigmoidal functions), whose definitions will be recalled throughout the paper.
+Such operators are then defined using certain pointwise values of a given function $f$ at suitable nodes; it is well-known that operators of this kind are not very suitable to consider $L^p$-approximation of functions that are defined a.e., see \cite{sendov1988averaged}.

+Below we describe the new strategy given in this paper to face the problem of $L^p$ estimates for the order of approximation of multivariate {\em pointwise} approximation operators.

+First, we establish an asymptotic estimate for NN operators applied to both $C^1$ and piecewise $C^1$ functions (defined everywhere), with respect to the $L^p$-norm.
+These results are obtained under specific moment-type conditions on the generating density function and the assumption that the first-order partial derivatives are bounded by suitable positive constants.
+The latter condition on the first-order partial derivatives of $f$ is technical, and allows us to establish a comparison between certain line integrals (computed on segments inside the domain of the considered function) and the corresponding multiple-integral over the full domain.
+This relation is non-trivial, since we know that in general these kinds of inequality are not always valid.

+Later, the case of image reconstruction is introduced, providing specific estimates with respect to the $L^p$-norm for piecewise constant functions, in fact providing a continuous model of (discrete) digital images.

+In this way, we obtain a general theorem which is valid under mild assumptions on the sigmoidal activation function $\sigma$; however, this generality makes the estimate not really sharp.

+Two of the most common examples of functions $\sigma$ (and the corresponding density functions $\phis$) are those generated by the logistic function $\sigma_\ell$ and the ramp function $\sigma_R$.

+The first is the typical example of sigmoidal function, while the second one can be interesting in view of its relation with the so-called {\em Rectified Linear Unit function (ReLU)}, that is of central interest in the theory of artificial neural networks.

+For these very special cases, we established sharper estimates than the one achieved in the general case, especially for digital images and for the corresponding implementation for image resizing.
+In this context, also a pseudocode of the proposed algorithm is provided.

-Such operators are then defined using certain pointwise values of a given function $f$ at suitable nodes; it is well-known that operators of this kind are not very suitable to consider $L^p$-approximations of functions that are defined a.e., see \cite{sendov1988averaged}.
-At the same time, the usual modulus of smoothness can not be used to evaluate their rate of convergence.
-For this reason, the concept of the {\em averaged modulus of smoothness} (also known as $\tau$-modulus) has been introduced in the literature, which is the most suitable tool that allows to estimate the order of approximation in these cases (see \cite{kolomoitsev2023sharp}).
-0.2cm
+In view of the above considerations on the pointwise dependence of $F_n$ on $f$, other than some difficulties to set the operators in the $L^p$ spaces, also the usual (integral) modulus of smoothness can not be used to evaluate their rate of convergence.
+For this reason, the concept of the {\em averaged modulus of smoothness} (also known as $\tau$-modulus) has been introduced in the literature as the most suitable tool that allows to estimate the order of approximation in these cases (see \cite{kolomoitsev2023sharp}).

-Then, inspired by a paper by Quak \cite{quak1989multivariate}, we achieve suitable quantitative estimates for the order of approximation for the above operators to the whole $L^p$-spaces, using the multivariate $\tau$-modulus.
+Then, inspired by a paper by Quak \cite{quak1989multivariate}, we achieve suitable quantitative estimates for the order of approximation for the above operators for functions belonging to the whole $L^p$-spaces, using the multivariate $\tau$-modulus.
 The proposed proof is constructive.
-These estimates are more general than those established in the previous cases, however they are less sharp.
+These estimates are more general than those established in the previous cases; however, they are less sharp.